 Domestic cats as every other living organism have a life cycle.
 Cats are known to advance through a number of stages in their lifetime, and as a cat owner, it is important to learn about these stages of your cat’s life.
 This knowledge is important as it will help you understand why your cat behaves the way she does at certain stages of her life; it will also guide you on how to care for your cat at each stage she enters.

-The first stage in the life cycle of cat is the kitten stage.
-This is the period from when a cat is born till it is six months old.
+This first stage in the life cycle of cat, the kitten stage, is the period from when a cat is born till it is six months old.
 A cat at this stage is equivalent to a child within the age range of 1 – 10 years.
 Five weeks following the birth of a cat, and all her senses are fully developed.

 Kittens look exactly as they should – baby cats.
 Their body isn’t developed yet so they are very small at this stage of their life.